Disability Support > Volunteer Opportunities near

 • Do not mind getting dirty

-• Physically capable for assigned task
+• Physically capable of assigned task

 SIDE WALKER

-Requirements for side walkers include:
+Requirements for sidewalkers include:

 • 14 years or older